amzwrk/rsync-windows/README.md

 Updated 15 MAY 2023: Adding a little more info for those looking to get this working using cygwin version 3.4.6
-> For convenience of others in the same situation (against the orignal author of the repo I forked), I have zipped the files I used.
+> For convenience of others in the same situation (contrary to the ideals of the orignal author of the repo I forked), I have zipped the files I used.
 All credits and licenses of their original authors apply.
 No changes were made to any of the files.
 ***
 Starting this repo to keep notes about how I got rsync working on Windows.